Duchy of Normandy: Norse settlement

 There were two distinct patterns of Norse settlement in the duchy.
 In the Danish area in the Roumois and the Caux, settlers intermingled with the indigenous Gallo-Romance-speaking population.
 Rollo shared out the large estates with his companions and gave agricultural land to his other followers.
 Danish settlers cleared their own land to farm it, and there was no segregation of populations.

 In the northern Cotentin on the other hand, the population was purely Norwegian.
 Coastal features bore Norse names as did the three pagi of Haga, Sarnes and Helganes (as late as 1027).
-The Norwegians may even have set up a þing, an assembly of all free men, whose meeting place may be preserved in the name of Le Tingland.
+The Norwegians may even have set up a þing, an assembly of all free men, whose meeting place may be preserved in the name of Le Tingland, near Jobourg.

 Within a few generations of the founding of Normandy in 911, however, the Scandinavian settlers had intermarried with the natives and adopted much of their culture.
 But in 911, Normandy was not a political nor monetary unit.
 Frankish culture remained dominant and according to some scholars, 10th century Normandy was characterized by a diverse Scandinavian population interacting with the "local Frankish matrix" that existed in the region.
 In the end, the Normans stressed assimilation with the local population.
 In the 11th century, the anonymous author of the Miracles of Saint Wulfram referred to the formation of a Norman identity as "shaping [of] all races into one single people".

 According to some historians, the idea of "Norman" as a political identity was a deliberate creation of the court of Richard I in the 960s as a way to "create a powerful if rather incoherent sense of group solidarity to galvanize the duchy's disparate elites around the duke".

 Norman rule

 Starting with Rollo, Normandy was ruled by an enduring and long-lived Viking dynasty.
 Illegitimacy was not a bar to succession and three of the first six rulers of Normandy were illegitimate sons of concubines.
-Rollo's successor, William Longsword managed in expanding his domain and came into conflict with Arnulf of Flanders, who had him assassinated in 942.
-This led to a crisis in Normandy, with a minor succeeding as Richard I and also led to a temporary revival of Norse paganism in Normandy.
-Richard I's son, Richard II was the first to be styled duke of Normandy, the ducal title becoming established between 987 and 1006.
+Rollo's successor, William Longsword, managed in expanding his domain and came into conflict with Arnulf of Flanders, who had him assassinated in 942.
+This led to a crisis in Normandy, with a minor succeeding as Richard I, and also led to a temporary revival of Norse paganism in Normandy.
+Richard I's son, Richard II, was the first to be styled duke of Normandy, the ducal title becoming established between 987 and 1006.